General Security Deed

 - When you want to create a security interest over your property if you are using it as security for borrowing money

-- You would like to lend money and you want to secure the money you’re lending against the property of the borrower
+- When you’re acting as a lender and you need to secure the money you’re lending against the property of the borrower

-- You would like to have legal options available if the obligation that you’re securing against is breached.
+- You need legal options available should the obligation against which you’re securing is breached.

 What topics does a General Security Deed cover?